snwh/humanitary-gtk-theme/README.md

 # Humanitary Theme

-A fork of the [elementary GTK theme](https://launchpad.net/egtk) using a neutral grey & brown palette.
+A fork of the [elementary GTK theme](https://launchpad.net/egtk) using the grey & brown palettes of old-school Ubuntu themes for a bit of nostaligia.

 Like the original theme, this one is licensed under the terms of the GNU General Public License.
 Redistributing, forking, remixing, etc. is encouraged!

+**Note: this theme was created simply for a moment of nostaligia, there were no plans to update it or expand support.
+However, if you would like to maintain it further feel free to fork it.**

 ## Installation